 The main objective of EMOS is to enhance the abilities of students to understand and to be able to analyse European official data at different levels: quality, production process, dissemination, and analysis in a national, European and international context.

-As of January 2021, the EMOS network consists of 32 programmes in 19 countries and builds on existing and nationally accredited Master programmes which, in line with the EMOS learning outcomes, familiarise the graduates with the system of official statistics, production models, statistical methods and dissemination.
-EMOS labelled Master programmes also collaborate actively with the National Statistical Institutes (NSIs) or other producers of official statistics for relevant master thesis topics and internships in the sphere of official statistics.
+As of September 2023, the EMOS network consists of 33 programmes in 17 countries and builds on existing and nationally accredited Master programmes which, in line with the EMOS learning outcomes, familiarise the graduates with the system of official statistics, statistical production models and methods, themes in official statistics, and dissemination.
+EMOS labelled Master programmes also collaborate actively with the National Statistical Institutes (NSIs) and other producers of official statistics (ONAs) on hosting interns and developing master thesis projects in the sphere of official statistics.

-A minimum of 8-week traineeships in an NSI or a statistical department of other producer of official statistics are mandatory for the EMOS students.
-Through a traineeship (work placement, internship, etc.), the EMOS students will be able to take their studies to the next level and practice what they have learned during the master’s programme.
-The traineeship can be also the basis for a Master Thesis.
-Traineeships are also very valuable to improve social skills in an international setting while learning how to become more independent.
+Internships in an NSI or a statistical department of another producer of official statistics are an integral and compulsory part of the EMOS programme.
+Through a traineeship (work placement, internship, etc.), EMOS students have an opportunity to apply the knowledge gained during their master’s programme.
+The traineeship can also serve to develop their master thesis.
+They help students develop their social skills in an international setting while gaining valuable work experience.

-Eurostat has entrusted DevStat Servicios de Consultoría Estadística (Spain) the organisation of the EMOS student exchange by facilitating the contacts between participating students, universities, and hosting institutions in order to carry out cross-border traineeships for up to 24 EMOS students.
-DevStat provides an online platform to securely collect all data needed to organise the exchanges, as well as administers financial support to the students for 8-week traineeships.
+Eurostat has entrusted DevStat Servicios de Consultoría Estadística (Spain) with the organisation of the EMOS student mobility programme.
+This includes conference attendance sponsorship and the organisation of cross-border traineeships.
+In the context of cross-border traineeships, DevStat’s role is to facilitate the contacts between the participating trainees (EMOS students), sending institutions (EMOS-labelled master’s programmes), and receiving institutions (hosting institutions) in order to successfully organise and conclude cross-border traineeships for up to 24 EMOS students.
+DevStat provides an online platform to collect and advertise traineeships vacancy offers from host institutions and allow students to submit spontaneous applications and disseminate all of the relevant information regarding the process, as well as administers financial support to the students for 8-week traineeships.

-The EMOS Traineeship Guidelines is a tool for all the three parties involved in the EMOS’s traineeships: trainees, sending institutions (universities) and receiving institutions hosting the trainee.
+The EMOS Traineeship Guidelines include important information on the organisation and performance of the traineeships for all the three parties involved in the EMOS cross-border traineeships: trainees, sending institutions and receiving institutions hosting the trainee.

-The most important thing when trying to match the offers for traineeships with the EMOS students seeking for traineeships is the correct identification of the priorities of the student for this exchange experience.
-In order to find the most suitable match between the prospect trainee and the receiving institution, the latter is encouraged to hold an interview with the prospective trainee.
-A common description of traineeships can be found at https://emos.devstat.com/.
-The ESS and ESCB institutions will provide further details to enhance the common description of traineeships.
-Traineeship's specifications should be made available by the receiving institution using the same site.
+The most important thing when trying to match the offers for traineeships with the EMOS students seeking traineeships is to ensure the correspondence between the prospective trainee's skills and interests and the needs and set-up of the receiving institution.
+In order to find the most suitable match between the prospective trainee and the receiving institution, the latter is encouraged to hold an interview with the preselected candidate(s).

 Description of roles at the receiving institution